Last updated: May 24th, 2017

 Use your Britax Advocate ClickTight as a rear-facing car seat for babies and toddlers up to 40lbs, then face it forward for toddlers and older children who weigh between 20lbs (9kg) and 65lbs (29.5kg).
 Remember, children should be left rear-facing as long as possible.

-You probably know how important it is to keep your child in a car seat – not just a booster – for as long as you can.
+For older kids: you probably know how important it is to keep your child in a car seat – not just a booster – for as long as you can.
 The Britax Advocate ClickTight will keep your child forward-facing and safe until he or she reaches 49″ (124cm) in height and 65lbs (29.5kg) in weight.

 Britax mentions the difference between “seated shoulder height” – i.e., tush to shoulder when sitting down – and absolute height.
 In the unlikely instance your child’s “seated shoulder height” reaches 18.65″ (47cm) before your child’s total height reaches 49″, you’ll still have to switch to a booster, regardless of how much he or she weighs.